 All status checks are now green, nice!
 Traces should come to us shortly.

 If you are still not receiving traces, you will need to run the profiler test and send us a diagnostic session as described below:

 Run a profiler test

-The Raygun Profiler Configuration tool has a function to run a test that will validate that a local test application can be executed and profiled.
+The Raygun Profiler Configuration tool runs a test that will validate that a local test application can be executed and profiled.
 When this test is run the CLI tool is run in test mode and profiled.
-If the test is successful then a single trace will be sent to your Raygun application with a name of “Mindscape.Raygun.Agent.Cli.Program.Main”.
+If the test is successful, a single trace will be sent to your Raygun application with a name of "Mindscape.Raygun.Agent.Cli.Program.Main".